mgifford/drupal-security/src/server.rst

 You will inevitably have a number of passwords to maintain.
 We recommend storing these in a new `KeePass or KeePassX Password database`_.
-It has a nice password generator which makes it very easy to generate long (20+ characters) and complex passwords and store them immediately.
+It has a nice password generator which makes it very easy to generate long (25+ characters) and complex passwords and store them immediately.
 If you get any other passwords supplied via email, reset them immediately.
-Your email address is also a `point of vulnerability`_.
+Remember that your email address is also a `point of vulnerability`_.

 The most common account that crackers try to compromise is the root user, so disable root logins.
 Furthermore, set up user accounts with sudo access and